tlqiao/mobile-ui-test/README.md

 pytest ./script/bank/case/test_pay_telephone_charge.py

 **comment:**
-- as this is case is testing pay telephone charge in bank app, so please open your bank app and login in, go to init page before run test
+- as this case is testing pay telephone charge in bank app, so please open your bank app and login in, go to init page before running test

 pytest ./script/demo/case/test_*.py

 **comment:**
-- please set your own device name in config file before run it
+- please set your own device name in config file before running it